 Those of you giggling right now won’t be by the end of this I promise you.
 No pictures for reasons that are going to become frighteningly obvious.

-Before you think I’m on a wind-up, with it being International Women’s Day….read it all.
+Before you think I’m on a wind-up, with it being International Women’s Day (at time of posting)….read it all.

 As to why I’ve decided to bring up this….delicate….topic.
 At the end of 2012, there was a debate in Germany on whether circumcision should remain legal, after a Cologne regional court ruled that male infant circumcision for religious reasons was grievous bodily harm.
 The German Federal Parliament ultimately decided to keep male infant circumcision legal, but it’s worth looking at the issue itself.